soc221b/pinia-plugin-persistedstate-2/README.md

 - `deserialize?: (value: any): any`: Defaults to `JSON.parse`.
 This method will be called right after `storage.getItem`.

-- `filter: (mutation, state): boolean`: A function that will be called to filter any mutations which will trigger setState on storage eventually.
+- `filter?: (mutation, state): boolean`: A function that will be called to filter any mutations which will trigger setState on storage eventually.

 #### IStorage